For teams shipping pages with coding agents

 Your repo, your stack

-Pagewell doesn't move your site into another platform.
-Agents work inside your existing Astro, Next.js, or static HTML setup — following the conventions already there.
+Pagewell does not move your site into another platform.
+Agents work inside your Astro, Next.js, Workers, or static HTML setup and follow the route, layout, metadata, and component conventions already there.

 supported adapters